-NA = No Opportunity - Fieldwork site assignment was unable to be completed due to not having an opportunity this term to do so for any variety of reasons.
-If the scores on the Educational Agreement form show 3 or more "NA" scores (no opportunity), then the student will automatically receive a grade of Incomplete ("I) for the term.
+NA = No Opportunity (0): Student did not have an opportunity to address this practice behavior and therefore proficiency could not be determined.
+If the scores on the Educational Agreement form show 3 or more "NA" scores (no opportunity), then the student will automatically receive a grade of Incomplete ("I") for the term.
 The field instructor will be required to explain why these scores were given in their narrative.
 This grade of Incomplete will be changed after the student has completed the assigned work or developed and created a new assignment and completed this.